scaffold-eth/se-2-challenges/README.md

 ## Checkpoint 3: Exchange the Service

-Now that the channel is funded, and all participants have observed the funding via the emitted event, we can begin our off-chain exchange of service.
+Now that the channel is funded and all participants have observed the funding via the emitted event, we can begin our off-chain exchange of service.
 We are now working in `packages/nextjs/pages/streamer.tsx`.

 Functions of note: